openssl/openssl/INSTALL.md

 the C++ compiler.
 If not, the C++ build test will most likely break.
 As an alternative, you can use the language specific variables, `CFLAGS` and `CXXFLAGS`.

+### --banner=text

+Use the specified text instead of the default banner at the end of configuration.

 ### no-bulk

 Build only some minimal set of features.